 How to Enable and Disable the Windows Key

-Method 1: Press Fn + F6 or Fn + Windows Keys
+1. Press Fn + F6 or Fn + Windows Keys

 For Computer:

-1. Unplug keyboard from computer
+1. Unplug the keyboard from the computer

 2. Clean the keyboard

-3. Plug keyboard back
+3. Plug the keyboard back in

-4. Test Windows key
+4. Test the Windows key

-For notebook:
+For Notebook:

 1. Turn off your notebook

-2. Unplug AC DC adapter from notebook
+2. Unplug the AC/DC adapter from the notebook

-3. Unplug battery from notebook
+3. Unplug the battery from the notebook

 4. Clean the keyboard

-5. Plug battery back
+5. Plug the battery back in

-6. Plug the AC DC back
+6. Plug the AC/DC adapter back in

 7. Turn on your notebook

-8. Test Windows key
+8. Test the Windows key

 ABOUT THE AUTHOR